Letters from Lodi

-"By way of contrast, Quercus pedunculata, commonly known in France as Limousin oak [much of it sourced from the department of Limousin in southwest-central France], is a species with a faster growing habit.
-Its timber, though, is a slightly different color and it gives a different, more pronounced sensory profile as a barrel.
-Therefore in France it is primarily used for aging Cognac and Armagnac [French regions known for their brandy production].
+"By way of contrast, Quercus pedunculate, commonly known in France as Limousin oak [much of it sourced from the department of Limousin in southwest-central France], is a species with a faster-growing habit.
+Its timber, though, is a slightly different color and it gives a different, more pronounced sensory profile than a barrel.
+Therefore in France, it is primarily used for aging Cognac and Armagnac [French regions known for their brandy production].
 Heitz Cellars is one of the few American wineries that still utilizes Limousin for one of their special programs."

 France's sustainable forests

-Mr. Roberts elaborates further on the long established system of sustainability practiced by France's timber industry: "The partnerships we have formed at Tonnellerie Ô is primarily with small, independent stave mills that can guarantee the authenticity of their oak origins.
+Mr. Roberts elaborates further on the long-established system of sustainability practiced by France's timber industry: "The partnerships we have formed at Tonnellerie Ô are primarily with small, independent stave mills that can guarantee the authenticity of their oak origins.
 Most of our wood comes from forests in France that are publicly owned — properties of villages or of the French national government.
-The national forests are intensively managed for sustainability of resources and quality within a system known as Futaie.
+The national forests are intensively managed for the sustainability of resources and quality within a system known as Futaie.

-It's been estimated that in Napoleon's time it took approximately 3,400 trees, occupying 30 hectares (over 74 acres) of forest, to build just one gunship.
-By the end of the 1800s, of course, wood was no longer used to build warships, but France was still left with approximately 1,300 National Forests, amounting to about 1,800,000 hectares (some 4.5 million acres) to manage — a factor definitely contributing to the expansion of the country's cooperage industry, and the increased usage of barrels for aging of wines and spirits.
+It's been estimated that in Napoleon's time, it took approximately 3,400 trees, occupying 30 hectares (over 74 acres) of the forest, to build just one gunship.
+By the end of the 1800s, of course, wood was no longer used to build warships, but France was still left with approximately 1,300 National Forests, amounting to about 1,800,000 hectares (some 4.5 million acres) to manage — a factor definitely contributing to the expansion of the country's cooperage industry and the increased usage of barrels for the aging of wines and spirits.

-France's National Forests are managed with two objectives: to produce more wood for commercial purposes, and to preserve biodiversity.
+France's National Forests are managed with two objectives: to produce more wood for commercial purposes and to preserve biodiversity.
 Hence, the now centuries-old system known as Futaie, which in a sense, considers profitability and sustainability to be one and the same.
-Adds Roberts, "In public forests managed by the ONF, timber is sold at auctions, where saw mills are the primary buyers for individual parcels.
-The species of oak, the areas and the age of trees are primary factors considered when they put in their bids.
+Adds Roberts, "In public forests managed by the ONF, timber is sold at auctions, where sawmills are the primary buyers for individual parcels.
+The species of oak, the areas, and the age of the trees are primary factors considered when they put in their bids.